-3.7.2 - Honours Programme: Descartes College
+3.8.2 - Honours Programme: Descartes College

 Students who are motivated and have a broad interest in different topics can sign up for selection for the Descartes College at the end of the first year of their Bachelor's programme.
-For more information, admission and selection: https://students.uu.nl/onderwijs/honours/descartes-college art.
-3.8 - actual teaching structure
+For more information, admission and selection: https://students.uu.nl/onderwijs/honours/descartes-college

+Art.
+3.9 - actual teaching structure

-- 1. In the first year of the Bachelor's programme the number of contact hours (number of scheduled contact hours for the various courses in addition to the programmed or standardised supervision time) is at least 12 hours and at most 18 hours per week; in the 2nd and 3rd year of the Bachelor's programme, on average throughout the university, at least 12 hours per week. - 2.
-The University Course Catalogue or, where the Course Catalogue does not provide this information, the course manual or Blackboard gives the following details relating to each course: - a. scheduling of the educational activities - b. timetables and scheduling of the hourly periods - c. scheduled contact time per course - d. other structured contact hours for general student supervision (work placement and thesis supervision, personal tutor time, study supervision, etc.) during which a lecturer/assistant is available to the student in that period - e. when and where the course examinations and tests take place. - 3.
-Students can see the timetables for the courses for which they are registered on OSIRIS Student.
-Students can also look in MyTimetable to see when and where the examinations and tests will take place for the courses for which they are registered.
+- 1. In the first year of the Bachelor's programme the number of contact hours is at least 12 hours and at most 18 hours per week; in the 2nd and 3rd year of the Bachelor's programme, on average throughout the university at least 12 hours per week. - 2.
+The University Course Catalogue or, where the Course Catalogue does not provide this information, the course manual or Blackboard gives the following details relating to each course: - a. the learning objectives - b. the timetables - c. the scheduling of the contact hours - d. when and where the course tests and additional or substitute tests take place. - 3.
+Students can see the timetables for the courses for which they are registered in MyTimetable.
+Students can also look in MyTimetable to see when and where the tests and additional or substitute tests will take place for the courses for which they are registered.

-art.
-3.9 - Educational Sciences: Academic Primary Education Teacher Training Programme (ALPO) variant
+Art.
+3.10 - Educational Sciences: Academic Primary Education Teacher Training Programme (ALPO) variant

-- A student selected by the Educational Sciences Bachelor's programme can complete a cohesive unit of components, which are jointly taught by the Educational Sciences Bachelor's programme and the Education Faculty of the HU University of Applied Sciences Utrecht as a variant to the Academic Teacher Training Programme for Primary Education. - 2.
+- 1. A student admitted to the Educational Sciences Bachelor's programme can complete a cohesive unit of components, which are jointly taught by the Educational Sciences Bachelor's programme and the Education Faculty of the HU University of Applied Sciences Utrecht as a variant to the Academic Teacher Training Programme for Primary Education. - 2.
 The special rules included in annex 6 apply to the student as referred to in the first paragraph.